National Insurance contributions calculator

 Salary sacrifice schemes allow employees to reduce their gross pay in exchange for benefits like pension contributions.
 This reduction in gross pay reduces the amount of National Insurance for employers too.

-Employers must ensure employees’ salaries don’t fall below the National Minimum Wage when using these schemes.
-Compliance is key to maximise benefits.
+However, employers need to make sure that employees’ salaries don’t fall below the National Minimum Wage when using these schemes.

 Special considerations in National Insurance calculations include benefits-in-kind which can affect the contributions owed.
 Employers must report these using forms like the P11D and may face additional NICs.